speckdavid/symk/README.md

 sudo apt-get -y install cmake g++ make python3 autoconf automake
 ```

-For MacOS one can use the clang or gcc compiler and install the corresponding packages (e.g. `brew install cmake make python3 autoconf automake gcc`)
+For macOS one can build SymK using the clang or gcc compiler and some additional packages (e.g., `brew install cmake make python3 autoconf automake gcc`).

 Then execute the build step and run the desired configuration (see below for additional configurations)
 ```console